-- Defending an art dealership in litigation concerning a non-resale agreement and alleged breach of contract following the re-sale at public auction of a high value painting.
+- Defending an art dealership in litigation concerning a non-resale agreement and alleged breach of contract following the re-sale at auction of a high value painting.

-- Assisting the board of trustees of a major London art museum in relation to its legal structure, including amendments to its charitable constitution and the removal of a trustee.
+- Assisting the board of trustees of a major London art museum in relation to its legal governance, including amendments to its charitable constitution and the removal of a trustee.

-- Acting for the romantic partner of a deceased businessman in bringing a successful claim under the Inheritance (Provision for Family and Dependants) Act 1975 against the executrix of the estate, valued in excess of £350 million.
+- Acting for the romantic partner of the deceased in bringing a successful 1975 Act claim against the estate, valued in excess of £350 million.

-- Assisting to defend trust files from being disclosed to a beneficiary pursuant to a data subject access request brought against the trustees' advisers in connection with offshore trust litigation, resulting in two high profile Court of Appeal decisions.
+- Assisting in defending a claim for the disclosure of trust files to a beneficiary pursuant to a data subject access request and connected Bahamian litigation, resulting in two high profile Court of Appeal decisions.